 All arrivals from outside Ireland, including citizens and residents, are required to isolate themselves for two full weeks.
 Visitors also need to fill out a “Passenger Locator Form” saying where they will be quarantining.
 There is a fine of up to $2,860 or six months in jail for refusing to fill out the form or falsifying records.

 Italy has been among the hardest-hit countries.
 Italy is open to some Europeans, although travellers from certain countries must provided a negative COVID-19 PCR test result taken within 72 hours of entering Italy or take a test within 48 hours of arriving.
 There are currently no internal travel bans.

 Rome-Ciampino Airport (CIA) and the Aeroporto di Firenze-Peretola (FLR) in Florence and other Italian airports have all reopened.

-Here’s the advisory from the U.S. Embassy in Kosovo:
+Still here’s the advisory from the U.S. Embassy in Kosovo:

-The local government is also requiring that passengers from countries with more than 15 cases per 100,000 inhabitants to self-isolate for 14 days upon arrival.
+The local government is also requiring that passengers from countries with more than 121.8 cases per 100,000 inhabitants to self-isolate for 14 days upon arrival.
 The list of these countries can be found here.
 Travellers to Latvia are also required to complete an electronic confirmation form no earlier than 48 hours before entering the country or possibly face a fine of up to €2,000.